QuTech-Delft/OpenQL/docs/platform.rst

 	- :ref:`ccplatform`
 	- :ref:`cboxplatform`

 :Note: Quantumsim and QX are not really platforms.
 They are means to simulate a particular (hardware) platform.
-In the mapper branch quantumsim code generation is controlled by an option.
-This option is checked at the end of the platform independent compiler and near the end of the CC-Light backend, and will cause quantumsim to simulate the circuit before and after mapping and rcscheduling for CC-Light, respectively.
+Qasm files for use by QX and python scripts to interface to quantumsim are generated for any hardware platform under the control of options.
+See the descriptions of the QX and Quantumsim platforms referred to above.

 :Note: We are planning to use DQCsim, a platform to connect to simulators.
 In that context, software simulator platforms are connected to by DQCsim, and OpenQL just provides compilation support to a particular hardware platform.